wcshds/gpui-vue/docs/architecture.md

 ## Version boundary

-The implementation pins crates.io `gpui = 0.2.2`.
-GPUI is pre-1.0 and its API changes quickly; current Zed `main` documentation may not match this release.
-Upgrades should be explicit and should run macro expansion, reactivity, desktop example, and visual interaction tests.
+The implementation pins a fixed, API-compatible GPUI-CE commit.
+GPUI remains pre-1.0 and its API changes quickly; current Zed `main` documentation may not match this host revision.
+Upgrades should be explicit and should run macro expansion, reactivity, bridge-contract, counter/KAGE Editor desktop, and visual interaction tests.

 Implemented, planned, and host-incompatible behaviors are tracked separately in the [capability matrix](capability-matrix.md).
 A planned row there must not be